Hospital fire disruption continues

 Bristol hospital fire disruption continues

-Services at a Bristol cancer hospital are not expected to return to normal until next week following a fire.
+Services at a Bristol cancer hospital are not expected to return to normal for several weeks following a fire.

 Eight floors of the Bristol Haematology and Oncology Centre, near Bristol Royal Infirmary (BRI), were affected by the blaze in the plant room on Thursday.